-Station 3 - Ball and Ramp: While at this station, the students will raise their hands to get a Ping-Pong ball from the test administrator.
+For students at Station 2, Ramp and Golf Ball: While at this station, the students will raise their hands to return the golf ball.
+Do not give the students the Ping-Pong ball at this time.
+Wait until the students raise their hands a second time.